Mindful Self-Compassion Course (MSC)

 Online Mindful Self-Compassion Training

-Online adult 8-week Mindful Self-Compassion training with Jamie Lynn Tatera.
-Move through the class at your own pace,* and complete a training log to receive a certificate of completion.
+An online, self-paced 8-week Mindful Self-Compassion (MSC) course with certified MSC teacher, Jamie Lynn Tatera.
+You may begin anytime, move through the class at your own pace, and complete a training log to receive a certificate of completion.

-*The recommended time-frame for completing this course is 8 weeks, but you will have access to the training modules for one full year.
+The recommended timeframe for completing the course is eight weeks.
+Participants have access to the course materials for one full year.

 Related Testimonials